BIATeam/BIADocs/docs/60-Migration/90-Only for BIATeam/10-PackageTheFramework.md

 ---
 sidebar_position: 1
 ---
-# Package a new version of the Framework (Only for BIATeam):
+# Package a new version of the Framework

 ## Refine the BIADemo project
 - In the .Net Part: put comments "// BIADemo only" at the beginning of each file which must not appear in the template